Jupiter Wind Farm

 - a reduction in the Project Area from 4,999ha to 4,135ha resulting from the removal of the portion of the Project Area previously identified as the southern precinct;

-- a reduction in the number of wind turbine generators (WTGs) from 88 to 54 (see the latest map) ;
+- a reduction in the number of wind turbine generators (WTGs) from 88 to 54 (THE UPDATED MAP FOR THE JUPITER PROJECT) ;

 - of the 54 WTGs remaining in the Project:

 - 40 WTGs and associated access tracks and cabling remain in the locations previously assessed and are accordingly unchanged; and

 - 14 WTGs and associated access tracks and cabling have been slightly relocated (by less than 100m) to further reduce impacts;

 - the transmission line which connected the southern precinct to the central section has been deleted as a result of the removal of the southern precinct;

 - a reduction of the operational development footprint from 86.3ha to 53.75ha; and